R – Defintions of Ailments

 – Rickettsia – Group of parasitic organisms similar to bacteria that infest the body through ticks or mites.

-– Ringworm – Highly contagious fungal infection of the skin, especially the scalp and feet or under a beard.
+– – Highly contagious fungal infection of the skin, especially the scalp and feet or under a beard.

 – Risk – The likelihood that harm will result from exposure to a hazard.